0x3UH4224D/Glittery/Wiki/Intro-To-Glittery.md

 control over page content.

-`link` take one argument that is the the file name of the page, so if I want to have link to about-me.toml page and other pages in Home page, I would write this in home-page.layout:
+`link` take one argument that is the the file name of the page, so if I want to have link to about-me.toml page and other pages in Home page, I would write this in home-page.hbs:
 ``` html
 <!doctype html>
 <html lang="{{language}}">